Citadel-DAO/citadel-docs/whitepapers/game-theory.md

-# Olympus Game Theory
+# Citadel Game Theory

 kleb

 ## Introduction

-[Olympus](https://www.olympusdao.finance/) is an innovation in the way people interact with financial protocols.
-The motivation behind this essay is to delve deep into the Olympus protocol, not from an operational or financial perspective, but with the purpose of analysing human interactions.
+[Citadel](https://www.olympusdao.finance/) is an innovation in the way people interact with financial protocols.
+The motivation behind this essay is to delve deep into the Citadel protocol, not from an operational or financial perspective, but with the purpose of analysing human interactions.

 There are many fields that have something to say about human interaction but the field of study we will focus on here will be game theory - the study of strategic interdependence.

-It is our belief that Olympus is solving the problem of creating a new currency through internal coordination between different stakeholders within the protocol, without resorting to any policy enforced by a central entity.
+It is our belief that Citadel is solving the problem of creating a new currency through internal coordination between different stakeholders within the protocol, without resorting to any policy enforced by a central entity.
 At its core this is an example of a [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).
 A prisoner's dilemma is a situation where an individual's self interest is in conflict with a common goal, leading to the players within the game not cooperating despite it being in their best interests to cooperate.

 In the case of currency, it is in each individual's best interest to use the most liquid, most widely used & stable currencies.
 In crypto, the assets that best meet these requirements have been dollar denominated stablecoins.
 The ‘common goal’ here is to remove reliance on centralized fiat currency and to maintain the individual's purchasing power.
 These are goals which stablecoins categorically do not achieve and yet still they are some of the most used assets in crypto.
-No individual acting alone can disentangle crypto from fiat; It takes mass coordination, along with alignment of incentives, and this is what Olympus facilitates.
+No individual acting alone can disentangle crypto from fiat; It takes mass coordination, along with alignment of incentives, and this is what Citadel facilitates.

 We will begin by outlining the essentials of game theory and analysing the prisoner's dilemma from a purely abstract perspective.
-We will then dive into the specific components of Olympus.
+We will then dive into the specific components of Citadel.
 We will take no shortcuts.
-Olympus is a complex protocol that is the first of its kind and is deserving of deep and thorough analysis.
+Citadel is a complex protocol that is the first of its kind and is deserving of deep and thorough analysis.

 This is a collaborative piece of work that will be revised over time.
-It is aimed at a broad range of readers and if you would like to offer feedback or contribute to future sections, please join the Olympus DAO discord and reach out to the Community and Content team.
+It is aimed at a broad range of readers and if you would like to offer feedback or contribute to future sections, please join the Citadel DAO discord and reach out to the Community and Content team.

 ## Game Theory Essentials